Humane Society Mistake Left 3 Cats In A Van For 3 WeeksMatthew Russell

 When the oversight involves live animals, however, there is major cause for alarm.

-The Humane Society in Edmonton, Canada, is being investigated after reports that three cats were forgotten in the back of a transport vehicle, left without food or water for three weeks before the organization realized the mistake.
+The Humane Society in Edmonton, Canada, was investigated after reports that three cats were forgotten in the back of a transport vehicle, left without food or water for three weeks before the organization realized the mistake.

 According to the Star, the Edmonton Humane Society has voluntarily asked an outside organization to investigate the incident.

 “The investigation has been launched to independently probe what happened and make concrete recommendations to improve animal safety and staff practices and policies,” the Humane Society reported in a press release.
 “A private investigative firm will conduct the interviews and analyze any related evidence or documents.”

 Kim Krushell, former Edmonton city councillor, is auditing the investigation for fairness and transparency.

 “Our non-profit organization is extremely remorseful about this incident,” Edmonton Humane Society CEO Miranda Jordan-Smith wrote.
 “We’ve been providing compassionate and high-quality animal welfare services in our community for more than 100 years and while incidents like this are rare, we need to learn from mistakes.”